mouguu/ParodyYourAIScroll/README.md

 ![Preview](assets/preview.png)

-A Chrome extension to export AI conversations from Google AI Studio and ChatGPT.
+A Chrome extension to export AI conversations from Google AI Studio, ChatGPT, and Gemini.

 ## Inspiration & Motivation